Pablo Escobar's hippo population 'growing exponentially' – DW – 05/12/2023

 The hippo problem involves society and laws

-The fact that not everyone agrees with that became clear in 2009, when the government ordered to kill a hippo called Pepe that was posing a threat to locals.
+The fact that not everyone agrees with that became clear in 2009, when the government ordered that a hippo called Pepe that was posing a threat to locals be killed.
 Pepe's death sparked a public outcry, and in 2012 a law was passed making it illegal to kill hippos.

 Only subsistence hunting, or hunting for food in communities that rely on it, is permitted in Colombia, explained Jimenez.